avoumatsodo/avoumatsodo.github.io/_research/Deindustrialization.md

 ### • Cross-country analysis
 <div style="text-align: justify">
-The cross-country analysis also shows that countries with a higher average level of financial development are those that have reached a higher peak.
+The cross-country analysis also shows that countries with a higher average level of financial development are those that have reached a higher peak in the manufacturing employment.
  </div>

 <center>